• Skip to main content

 Flipped over to finish up

 Now, we stack ’em high.
 I like to top mine with a dab of powdered sugar.
-Farmer Derek and some of the Farm Kids prefer grade B maple syrup on theirs.
+My husband and some of the Kids prefer grade B maple syrup or honey on theirs.
 Then we all dig in and enjoy!

 Soaked Whole Wheat Pancakes | The Flip Flop Barnyard